Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Results

-Comparing with the reference from \cite{Marty_2012} in Figure \ref{fig:Ne_dissolved}, we first find that the nebular Ne reservoir can be explained (albeit just barely) by accretion within early, gas-rich ($f_{\rm dep} = 1$), MMSN disks onto $\sim 0.2 M_\oplus$ Earth embryos.
-However, in depleted ($f_{\rm dep} \lesssim 10^{-1}$) density environments, the mantle of $\sim 0.2 M_\oplus$ embryos solidifies too quickly to reach an agreement with the measurements of \cite{Marty_2012}.
-A late stage formation scenario \citep{Lee_2016} of rocky protocores in the disk, typically corresponding to depleted ($f_{\rm dep} \lesssim 10^{-2}$) protoplanetary disks, would instead require protocores of mass $M_{\rm rock} \sim 0.3 M_\oplus$, above which an excess of noble gases would be injected in the rocky interior.
-For both the $M_{\rm rock} \sim 0.2 M_\oplus$ and the $M_{\rm rock} \sim 0.3 M_\oplus$ solutions, the dissolution timescale required to reach the $c_{\rm ^{22}Ne,p}= (1.08 \pm 0.60) \times 10^{-13} \mathrm{mol/g}$ target is very short ($\lesssim 0.01$ yr) and justifies the use of a time-independent disk profile (Equation \ref{eq:rho_MMSN}), since the disk gas density would not evolve substantially over this short time frame.
+Comparing with the reference from \cite{Marty_2012} in Figure \ref{fig:Ne_dissolved}, we first find that the nebular Ne reservoir cannot be explained by accretion onto $\lesssim 0.2 M_\oplus$ Earth embryos.
+Their mantle solidifies too quickly to reach an agreement with the measurements of \cite{Marty_2012}, with a final value of $c_{\rm ^{22}Ne,p}$ lower than the target by an order of magnitude.
+Instead, Figure \ref{subfig:Ne_0.3} shows that protocores of mass $M_{\rm rock} = 0.3 M_\oplus$ emerging in a depleted nebula with $10^{-2} \lesssim f_{\rm dep} \lesssim 10^{-1}$ would explain the present bulk mantle budget.
+Such solutions for low values of $f_{\rm dep}$ in protoplanetary disk correspond to a late stage formation scenario of rocky protocores in the primordial gas \citep{Lee_2016}.
+The dissolution timescale required to reach the $c_{\rm ^{22}Ne,p}= (1.08 \pm 0.60) \times 10^{-13} \ \mathrm{mol/g}$ target is very short ($\lesssim 0.01$ yr) and justifies the use of a time-independent disk profile (Equation \ref{eq:rho_MMSN}), since the disk gas density would not evolve substantially over this short time frame.

-We discuss in Section \ref{subsec:Earth_final_assembly} how a surplus of dissolved volatile content in the deep mantle post-accretion is unlikely to be ejected via subsequent mass loss events such as giant impacts.
-Consequently, the accretion of a primordial envelope $\gtrsim 0.4M_\oplus$ protocores, which would dissolve $\gtrsim 10$ times the expected $^{22}$Ne concentration, would be inconsistent with the current Ne budget of the deep mantle.
-This conclusion establishes an upper limit on the mass of Earth embryos that must have formed in the solar nebula.

-In summary, our model argues that protocores of masses $ M_{\rm rock} \sim 0.2-0.3 M_\oplus$ must have formed and accreted a gas envelope from the nebula, rapidly dissolving the measured primordial $^{22}$Ne concentration in the deep mantle.
-Given the quick drop in the required disk density from $f_{\rm dep}=1$ for the marginal case of $0.2 M_\oplus$ embryos to $f_{\rm dep} \sim 10^{-2}-10^{-3}$ for the $M_{\rm rock} = 0.3 M_\oplus$ solution, we conclude that Earth embryos most likely formed in the late-stage depleted nebula (see Section \ref{subsec:embryo_formation}).
-These results are in agreement with the analogous study of the imprint of a nebular atmosphere on the interior of Mars-mass embryos of \cite{Jaupart_2017}.
-They established a similar lower bound of $M_{\rm rock} \sim 0.2 M_\oplus$ on the planetary embryo mass required to capture the present-day Ne contents of the Earth's mantle.